wagnergaluppo/CRheoLab/doc/pages/usefulfunctions.md

 ### To compute the magnitude of a vector (Karinate)

-2-We  need to compute the magnitude of a vectorField
+2- We need to compute the magnitude of a vectorField

 The documentation for calculating the vector magnitude is adapted from \cite  Gradshteyn and Ryzhik (2000).
 Tables of Integrals, Series and Products.